 Non-owner auto insurance in the biggest Alabama cities

-In Huntsville non-owner auto insurance costs $31 per month or $370 annually, while drivers in Dothan pay $32 monthly for the same coverage.
+Non-owner auto insurance cost in Huntsville is $31 a month or $370 a year, whereas drivers in Dothan pay $32 a month for the same coverage.

 In Alabama, car insurance rates differ by city, as insurance companies assess the frequency of accidents, theft and vandalism when determining non-owner car insurance premiums.